coletdjnz/yt-dlp-get-pot/README.md

 - See the [PO Token Guide](https://github.com/yt-dlp/yt-dlp/wiki#po-token-guide) for more information on the PO Tokens.
 - Your implementation should consider caching the PO Token for the given parameters to avoid unnecessary requests.
-- If publishing to GitHub, add the `yt-dlp-plugins-get-pot` topic to your repository to help users find your provider plugin.
+- If publishing to GitHub, add the [yt-dlp-plugins-get-pot](https://github.com/topics/yt-dlp-plugins-get-pot) topic to your repository to help users find your provider plugin.
+- If publishing to PyPi, add the `yt-dlp-plugins-get-pot` keyword to your package to help users find your provider plugin.
 - A provider is a customized yt-dlp HTTP Request Handler, so any parameters and functions that are available to the `RequestHandler` are also available to a `Provider`.
 Check out `yt_dlp.networking.common.RequestHandler` to see more.